rweber87/log-a-blog/_posts/2017-03-23-welcome-to-jekyll.markdown

 SQLite is a neat little [RDBMS](https://en.wikipedia.org/wiki/Relational_database_management_system) released in 2000.
 A unique aspect of SQLite is it is embedded in the application running SQL as opposed to a client server database engine.
 This means it is tightly integrated in the application and makes calls to files that contain the data locally as opposed to a server.
 That alone makes SQLite very compact and portable for basic querying analysis, but at a cost.

-Because of how portabile this DBMS is it's ability to handle [multi-user](https://en.wikipedia.org/wiki/Multi-user) applications are limited.
+Because of how portable this DBMS is it's ability to handle [multi-user](https://en.wikipedia.org/wiki/Multi-user) applications are limited.
 If you're looking for scalable DBMS's that can handle multiple users or high writing volume this one is likely not a good fit.

 ![MySQL](https://rweber87.github.io/log-a-blog/assets/MySQL.png)